Tempered chocolate

 When chocolate melts, all the crystal structures are dissolved.
 If you simply let it cool and solidify, the cocoa butter will recrystallize randomly, forming unstable structures that are dull and soft.
 Think of a chocolate bar that melts in a summer day .

-Chocolate not tempered properly looks sad and dull, melts too easily and may develop “white bloom” (a dusty powdery residue) when stored.
+Chocolate that is not tempered properly looks sad and dull, melts too easily and may develop “white bloom” (a dusty powdery residue) when stored.

 The following is our table of Polymorphs of Chocolate;